Index

 Alcohol-Related Deaths

-For 2022, the alcohol-related mortality rate in Hull was higher than England and statistically significantly higher in Hull compared to England for men.
-The rate in Hull was the highest across the region for men, and the third highest for women in 2022.
+For 2023, the modelled alcohol-related mortality rate in Hull was higher than England and statistically significantly higher in Hull compared to England for men.
+The rate in Hull was the highest across the region for men, although fourth lowest for women in 2023.

 Compared with benchmark